AliSoftware/Dip/README.md

 ## Documentation & Usage Examples

-Dip is completely [documented](http://cocoadocs.org/docsets/Dip/4.4.0/) and comes with a Playground that lets you try all its features and become familiar with API.
+Dip is completely [documented](http://cocoadocs.org/docsets/Dip/4.6.0/) and comes with a Playground that lets you try all its features and become familiar with API.
 You can find it in `Dip.xcworkspace`.

 > Note: it may happen that you will need to build Dip framework before playground will be able to use it.
 For that select `Dip-iOS` scheme and build.

-You can find bunch of usage examples in a [wiki](wiki).
+You can find bunch of usage examples in a [wiki](../../wiki).

+If your are using [VIPER](https://www.objc.io/issues/13-architecture/viper/) architecture - [here](https://github.com/ilyapuchka/VIPER-SWIFT) is VIPER demo app that uses Dip instead of manual dependency injection.

 There are also several blog posts that describe how to use Dip and some of its implementation details: